IBM/istio101/workshop/exercise-7/README.md

 * Providing a key management system, automating generation, distribution, and rotation of certificates and keys.

-When an app microservice connects to another microservice, the communication is tunneled through the client side and server side Envoys.
-The end-to-end communication flow is:
+When an application microservice connects to another microservice, the communication is redirected through the client side and server side Envoys.
+The end-to-end communication path is:

-* Local TCP connection (i.e., `localhost`, not reaching the "wire") between the app and Envoy (client- and server-side);
+* Local TCP connection (i.e., `localhost`, not reaching the "wire") between the application and Envoy (client- and server-side);

 * Mutually authenticated and encrypted connection between Envoy proxies.